Antral Gastritis Explained

 What are the different types of medicines used?

-Different medications for Antral Gastritis includes:
+Different medications for Antral Gastritis include:

 - H2 blockers (Ranitidine, Cimetidine) and PPI (Omeprazole, Pantoprazole, Esomeprazole, etc.) to stop further acid production.

-- NSAID induced gastritis may be treated with Sucralfate.
+- NSAID-induced gastritis may be treated with Sucralfate.

 Conclusion

 Thus, the symptoms of Antral Gastritis may be mild and may also be severe if untreated.
 It is really important to consult a doctor, even in case of mild symptoms, for proper dietary and medicinal advice.
-If any other background disease is present, that needs to be examined and treated accordingly.
+If any other background disease is present, it needs to be examined and treated accordingly.